rubenalmaguer/srt-tools/README.md

+Set the input/output directories in `env.config`

-Use the folder's name as argument to `npm start`.
+Then, use the actions's name as argument for `npm start`.
 For example:

 - Count words
   `npm start count`